molsonkiko/NppCSharpPluginPack/PluginPackArchitecture.md

 # NppPlugin .NET package for VS2019 and beyond for Notepad++ 32bit and 64 bit...

-__This documentation is largely umodified from the README of [the original plugin pack](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net).__
+__This documentation is largely umodified from the README of [the original plugin pack](https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net).__ As such, the pronoun "I" generally refers to Kasper B. Graversen in this file, as opposed to the current maintainer, Mark J. Olson.

 What is this?
 Its a simple template for very fast and easy building plugins for Notepad++ in C#/.Net